mcfedge/FEdge/Isidore/SIBR/Questions for 11.21.md

 https://home.atlassian.com/o/36d1326b-8768-49ef-bebc-62cc7a450512/chat?cloudId=4d95a9a8-5f5c-40a6-828d-38b67300f648&rovoChatCloudId=4d95a9a8-5f5c-40a6-828d-38b67300f648&rovoChatPathway=chat&rovoChatConversationId=undefined
 ---
 1. **Current Pipeline**: What Phase I and Phase II SBIR awards do we have active right now, and which ones are ready to move to Phase III?[](https://support.forwardedge.ai/en/articles/8775745-commonly-asked-questions-phase-iii-sbir-sole-source)

-2. **Basic Process**: Can you walk me through how we identify buyers for our SBIR work and connect our Phase I/II research to actual contracts?
-3. **Data Rights Timeline**: Which of our SBIR projects are within the 5-year exclusive data rights window, and how does that affect our contracting strategy?
+2. **Data Rights Timeline**: Which of our SBIR projects are within the 5-year exclusive data rights window, and how does that affect our contracting strategy?
-4. **Simple Acquisitions**: Are any of our current SBIR technologies suitable for simplified acquisition processes under the threshold limits?
+3. **Simple Acquisitions**: Are any of our current SBIR technologies suitable for simplified acquisition processes under the threshold limits?

 These focus on the fundamentals - what we have, how the basic process works, timing considerations, and practical next steps for our specific situation.